cysouw/graphicalgrammar/text/other.md

 ### Jespersen (1921) *De to hovedarter av grammattiske forbindelser* {#sec:jespersen1921}

-Jespersen [-@jespersen1921: 3] repeats the use of capital roman numerals *I, II, III* for the different *rang* from his earlier work [@jespersen1913: 31], but later introduces the letters *S* and *P*, very probably an influence from Wundt (see [@sec:wundt1880]).
+Otto Jespersen (1860-1943) was professor of English at Copenhagen.
+Jespersen worked on a wide variety of linguistic topics and throughout his long life he prepared a massive 7-volume *Modern English grammar on historical principles*.
+For most of his career he did not apply graphical or algebraic methods to linguistic analysis.
+There are just a few incidental symbolic representation in *Sprogets logik* 'The logic of language' [@jespersen1913: 80-81] and a single graphical representation in *De to hovedarter av grammattiske forbindelser* 'The two main types of grammatical connections' [@jespersen1921: 18].
+Only towards the end of his life he published *Analytic syntax* [@jespersen1937], in which he laid out a completely symbolic framework for linguistic analysis.
+It feels like an idea he probably had been working on for a long time, but only published late in his career.

+Jespersen proposed various structural principles for linguistic analysis, above all his notion of *rang* 'rank' [first introduced in @jespersen1913: 31].
+The basic idea of *rang* is that there are different levels of modification in language.
+Jespersen uses roman capital letters *I, II, III* for these levels.
+He named the first three levels as *overled*, *adled* and *underled* [@jespersen1913: 31] or in a different publication *primær*, *sekundær* and *tertiær* [@jespersen1921: 3] and in English *principal*, *adjunct* and *subjunct* [@jespersen1913: 31].
+He clearly intends there to be more levels, but he claims without much argumentation that further levels are inherently the same as the third level [@jespersen1921: 3].

+Jespersen considers the first two levels to be the most interesting: *Da de tertiære elementer ikke gir anledning til videre bemærkninger, skal jeg nu helt forlade dem for at holde mig til forbindelserne mellem primære og sekundære elementer* 'Since the tertiary elements do not warrant further comment, I must now leave them entirely in order to stick to the connections between primary and secondary elements' [@jespersen1921: 4].
+Jespersen goes into great detail about the many different ways level I and II occur in language.
+Curiously, he quickly stops using the letter I and II and changes to *P* and *S* instead.
+These letters are reminiscent of the terms "predicate" and "subject", though Jespersen does not want to use these terms:

+> den består av to led, som vi for at undgå forvexlinger ikke tør kalde subjekt og prædikat, men foreløbig betegner ved bogstaverne S og P. [@jespersen1921: 7]
+>
-*den består av to led, som vi for at undgå forvexlinger ikke tør kalde subjekt og prædikat, men foreløbig betegner ved bogstaverne S og P* 'it consists of two parts, which, to avoid confusion, we dare not call subject and predicate, but for the time being denoted by the letters S and P' [-@jespersen1921: 7].
+> ('it consists of two parts, which, to avoid confusion, we dare not call subject and predicate, but for the time being denoted by the letters S and P.')

+The abstract use of the letters *S* and *P* is probably an influence from Wundt (see [@sec:wundt1880]) and Sheffield (see [@sec:sheffield1912]).
+Jespersen cites both these authors at various places throughout his work, although not directly in connection to the abbreviations *S* and *P*.
+The impression arises that Jespersen had better used different terms like "dependent" and "head", but was stuck in the Wundtian tradition.
-citing an imcomplete quotation from Quintus Curtius Rufus' *Historiae Alexandri Magni*

-*vi det ejendommelige at S i den ene nexus selv er en nexus* 'we have the peculiarity that S in one nexus is itself a nexus' [@jespersen1921: 18]
+The only graphical analysis that I have been able to find in Jespersen's work also points to an influence from Wundt.
+Jespersen uses the letters *S* and *P* recursively, similar to Wundt, in a footnote citing an incomplete quotation from Quintus Curtius Rufus' *Historiae Alexandri Magni* [@next].
+He then explains that *vi det ejendommelige at S i den ene nexus selv er en nexus* 'we have the peculiarity that S in one nexus is itself a nexus' [@jespersen1921: 18].
+The subsequent graphical represenation of this analysis is shown in [@fig:jespersen1921_18].

 ::: ex
 | Latin [@jespersen1921: 18, quoting Quintus Curtius Rufus]